starkware-libs/starknet-docs/docs/Blocks/transactions.md

 $g_x=874739451078007766457464989774322083649278607533249481151382481072868806602$
 $g_y=152666792071518830868575557812948353041420400780739481342941381225525861407$

-[^1]: Be aware that this type of transaction might be deprecated as StarkNet matures, effectively incorporating this into an invoke function transaction over an account contract which will implement the deployment as part of its functionality.

 ## Chain-Id

 StarkNet currently supports two chain IDs.
 Chain IDs are given as numbers, representing an encoding of specific constants as bytes (ASCII) using big-endian, as illustrated by the following Python snippet: